Editorial: Family Standards Disclosure: Affiliate Policy

 Snorkelling, Boats, and Beach Safety

-Ang Thong Marine Park: Full-day speedboat tours from Maenam or Bophut piers — book through licensed operators; park info via TAT.
+Ang Thong Marine Park: Full-day speedboat tours from Maenam or Bophut piers — book through licensed operators; park info via TAT (details in Evidence Vault below).
 Victor was five on our last park day — turtle sighting offshore.

 Family safety: Heed flag colours; no unattended toddlers in surf; reef shoes on rocky entries.
 UV index is severe — hat and rash guard beat regret.